Vehicle registration plates of New Zealand: Number-plate accessories

 A number of companies provide alternatives to the standard message plate.
 Number-plate frames attach to the plate and provide space for messages above and/or below the licence number, thus potentially perpetrating advertising.
 Several Maori iwi promote identity and traditional graphic designs in frames.

 Number-plate lookup systems

 Section 236 and 237 of the Land Transport Act 1998 (LTA) allows public access to the Motor Vehicle Register maintained by the NZ Transport Agency.
-The Motor Vehicle Register records information about vehicles used on New Zealand roads and the persons responsible for their use.
+The Motor Vehicle Register records information about vehicles used on New Zealand roads and the people responsible for their use.
 The information from the Register can be sourced directly from the NZTA as well as from third parties who include the information with their vehicle information reports.

 Services available

 Services provided directly by the New Zealand Transport Agency are listed on the official website.

 Stolen vehicle check

 Run by the police, this service allows the public to check whether a vehicle has been reported stolen.